Dell-Networking/ansible-role-dellos-bfd/README.md

 This role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
 It specifically enables configuration of bfd interval,min_rx,multiplier and role.

-The dellos-bfd role requires an SSH connection for connectivity to a Dell EMC Networking device.
+The dellos_bfd role requires an SSH connection for connectivity to a Dell EMC Networking device.
 You can use any of the built-in OS connection variables .

 Installation
 ------------

-    ansible-galaxy install Dell-Networking.dellos-bfd
+    ansible-galaxy install Dell-Networking.dellos_bfd

 Role variables
 --------------